 So you win no matter what.

-If you’d like to take the 23-Chord Challenge, create a free Test Account today.
+If you’d like to take the 23-Chord Challenge, create an account today - and start making music.

 And if you know any frustrated guitarists or beginners out there, share the 23-Chord Challenge with them.